What is corporation tax? A guide for UK limited companies

 As we saw above, when working out your taxable profits you can deduct not only your allowable expenses and capital expenses, but other forms of tax relief.
 This lowers your tax bill and improves your cash flow.

-Here are other things some other forms of corporation tax relief you might be able to claim:
+Here are some other forms of corporation tax relief you might be able to claim:

 - Loss relief, where you offset your financial losses against your past or future profits